EPIC UNREAL MEGAGRANT RESEARCH WITH LUCY BRYANT UTS 2022

 IN MY SPARE TIME 2022

-Because I don’t have enough things to learn, I’ve started investigating CSS and responsive coding.
+Because I don’t have enough things to learn, I’ve started investigating CSS and responsive coding as well as bundling it up into a React App.
 There’s nothing more frustrating than a website that breaks when you view it on your phone.
 WordPress sites are brilliant with the way they respond so perfectly, but what if I have a website that’s built with CSS.
 How do I make that work?

 PAT CRONIN FOUNDATION 2021